 Here is an example of a typical Vocational Expert’s testimony:

-Vocational Expert: No they cannot do their past work.
+No, they cannot do their past work.

-Administrative Law Judge: Are there other jobs this hypothetical individual could do?
+Are there other jobs this hypothetical individual could do?

 Say in this situation the Judge stops his or her questioning right here.
 At this point, it is the Claimant or their representative’s turn to question the vocational expert.
 The question is, what questions should you ask…if any at all?
 Do you add additional limitations into the hypothetical, do you pursue questioning towards the number of jobs offered including methodology in determining the numbers, or do you question the vocational expert as to their training and placement of individuals?
-I find the best way to approach questioning of the vocational expert is by knowing your Judge.
+I find the best way to approach the questioning of the vocational expert is by knowing your Judge.
 If you know your Judge well enough to know they are going to deny your claim you should question the vocational expert so as to force an appealable issue in the case.
 If you know the Judge is looking for you to add limitations with specific references into the file, then this is something you should do.

 Whichever way you decide to approach questioning the vocational expert, it is always recommended to object to their qualifications in general.
 If you simply agree to their qualifications, you are giving away a possible way to win your case on appeal.
 All Judges are required to exhibit the vocational experts resume in the file.
 Take a look at it.
-You may be surprised at their education, or lack thereof.
+You may be surprised at their education or lack thereof.
 If the individual lacks any specific vocational training…object immediately!
 If the individual does not have an advanced degree…object immediately!
 It may surprise you how little it really takes for an individual to become a vocational expert for social security disability hearings.

 If after reading the vocational expert’s resume you cannot find a way to object to their education or qualifications, you can always make a blanket objection stating you are unable to stipulate to the qualifications of a vocational expert as Social Security has not explicitly outlined what those qualifications are.
 Typically using this objection will get you nowhere with the Judge.
 However, it will persevere your objection for the record in the event of an appeal.
 Depending upon your Judge, the ultimate decision in your claim may come down to how your vocational expert testifies.
 With so many new Judges you cannot rely on the Judge to know when a vocational expert has testified poorly or not.
 You need to be on guard with any vocational expert testifying at your hearing.
 Their testimony could simply make or break your case.

 Hiring an experienced Social Security Disability attorney is easy.
 You may shy away from seeking advice from an attorney because frankly how are you going to pay for it?
 You are not working and have zero income.
 Well, Social Security has determined one type of fee agreement for all disability attorneys.
 That one fee agreement is based on a contingency.
 Meaning, the attorney does not get paid if they do not win your case.
 You pay nothing out of pocket unless your case is approved and there are back benefits to pay the attorney with.
 In fact, the Social Security Administration handles the representative payment so you do not even need to worry about writing a check to your attorney.
 The process of hiring a disability attorney could not be easier.
-So if you have a scheduled hearing before an administrative law judge and are nervous about the vocational expert at the hearing, call us at LaBovick, LaBovick & Diaz.
+So if you have a scheduled hearing before an administrative law judge and are nervous about the vocational expert at the hearing, call us at LaBovick Law Group.
 We would be happy to litigate your case for you.